microsoft/vscode-docs/docs/java/java-refactoring.md

 ### Extract to method

 Creates a new method containing the statements or expressions currently selected and replaces the selection with a reference to the new method.
-This feature is useful for cleaning up lengthy, cluttered, or overly-complicated methods.
+This feature is useful for cleaning up lengthy, cluttered, or overly complicated methods.

 #### Examples